MTBorg/D0018E_Demo/README.md

+# Note: This a demo branch forked from the original repo (found at https://github.com/dynematic/D0018E_Group1 (might be private)), the code and the feautres should still be complete though.

 # E-Commerce and relational database

 A minimalistic website with a e-commerce system were you can buy products, a shoping cart and rating system.
 Database built on MariaDB.